The Best Personal Credit Cards For Business Expenses

 Here’s a travel-oriented card that might be even more flexible than the Venture: the Chase Sapphire Preferred card.

-The Chase Sapphire Preferred card comes with a nice bonus.
-You’ll get 50,000 bonus points after spending $4,000 on purchases in the first three months.
+The Chase Sapphire Preferred card comes with a very nice bonus.
+You’ll get 60,000 bonus points after spending $4,000 on purchases in the first three months.

-With this card, not only do you get two points per dollar when spending on travel and restaurants and one point per dollar on all other purchases, but you can transfer your points — on a 1:1 basis — to the following airline and hotel loyalty programs:
+With this card, not only do you get two points per dollar when spending on travel and restaurant dining and one point per dollar on all other purchases, but you can transfer your points — on a 1:1 basis — to the following airline and hotel loyalty programs:

 - Aer Lingus AerClub